thapaliya123/compare-and-visualize-word-embedding_technique/README.md

-# Compare and Visualize Word Embedding Techinues
+# Compare and Visualize Word Embedding Techniques
 - It contains python script that trains and visualize popular word embedding techniques such as:
     - CountVectorizer, TfidfVectorizer
     - Word2Vec, FastText, Glove